BrightkyEfoo/ecommerce/readme.md

 For database, I choose to use **`MongoDB`**, which is quite a byte easy to use.
 I think this app is only for test purpose; It doesn't really need any kind of relational logic now I think.
 Anyway, I can reproduce all this app by using only a **`SQL`** database!
+### DEVOPS
+I use docker for containerization, Github Workflows for CI/CD and Vitest for further tests

 ## CODE AND LIVE VERSION